pyplan/pyplan-docs/docs/user-guide/interfaces/interface-components/html-menu-component.md

 ## Main Areas

-When we add a Dynamic HTML component to an interface and open its configuration, we work with three main areas:
+When we add a HTML Menu component to an interface and open its configuration, we work with three main areas:

 **Code**
 - Large text area where we write or paste the HTML markup.